officiallysingh/spring-boot-batch-cloud-task/README.md

 ```

 ### Job Parameters
 Job may take following optional parameters, defaults are taken if not specified.
-Refer to [`StatementJobApplication`](src/main/java/com/techsharezone/batch/statement/StatementJobApplication.java) for more details.
+Refer to [`StatementJobApplication`](src/main/java/com/ksoot/batch/StatementJobApplication.java) for more details.
 * `cardNumbers` - Comma separated list of Credit card numbers to process.
 If not specified, all accounts are processed.
 Example: `cardNumbers=5038-1972-4899-4180,5752-0862-5835-3760`
-* `month` - Month for which statement is to be generated.
+* `month` - Month (IST) in ISO format yyyy-MM, for which statement is to be generated.
 If not specified, last month is taken.
 Example: `month=2023-11`
 * `forceRestart` - If set to true, job is restarted even if its last execution with same parameters was successful.
 If not specified `false` is taken as default, in this case if its last execution with same parameters was successful then Job would not execute again.